kumarsandeep567/LLMCognition2/README.md

 - Open Source PDF Extractor tool - PyMuPDF
 - API-based PDF Extractor tool - Adobe PDF Extract, Azure AI Document Intelligence
 #### 3. Output
-- Extracted data from pdf files is stored in Amazon RDS in formatted manner.
+- Extracted data from pdf files is stored in Amazon RDS in a formatted manner.
 All the CSV, Images, JSON files extracted from the PDF using different PDF Extractor tools are stored in their respective folders under the pdf filename in Google Cloud Storage.
 - Extracted text data which is in JSON is formatted into specific tables like pymupdf_info, adobe_info, azure_info.
 Prompt and annotation data from test and validation datasets are formatted into gaia_features and gaia_annotations table.
 Users information is being recorded in users table.
 All the tables are stored in Amazon RDS MySQL Database.

 ### FastAPI